Friday, December 5, 2025

-Make These Vegan Sourdough Crêpes Sweet or Savory
+Make These Sourdough Crêpes Sweet or Savory

 Share

-Vegan crepes made with sourdough starter shine in this recipe from the new cookbook BReD by Edward Tatton and Natasha Tatton.
+Vegan crepes made with sourdough starter shine in this recipe from the cookbook BReD by Edward Tatton and Natasha Tatton.

 In North America, pancakes are thick and fluffy.
 This recipe makes what in England we call pancakes.
 They are closer to French crêpes, but slightly thicker and smaller.
 The banana is used for flavour and as the egg replacer.
 This batter can be made the night before and stored in the fridge for a healthier and more fermented pancake batter.
 The recipe can easily be doubled or tripled for larger families, groups of friends, or events.